bppwrite/bppwrite.github.io/CONTRIBUTING-DEV.md

 jspm. `build.js` is the final file we deploy, which is created when we use jspm to bundle our files.

+### On JavaScript Style
+Currently, standard ES2015 modules are used, with `statics/js/app/` intended to contain modules, and `app.js` to generally control them.

 ## COMPILE

 To compile your Sass to CSS, run